joelouthan/Theologicus/src/author.md

 All of my life to live all of my days to express just how much God loves us.
 Hope to preach the goodness of God.
 Therefore, [Theologicus](https://theologic.us) is my attempt to prepare so that one day I can preach every day for the rest of my life and twice on Sunday--for the sake of his great name and his glory alone.

-And if I have fifteen minutes to spare in my day, I'm pretty mediocre at [StarCraft 2](https://theologic.us/).
+And if I have fifteen minutes to spare in my day, I'm intensely mediocre at [StarCraft 2](https://theologic.us/).

 ## Contact